-Why should you invest your valuable time and energy to read the Empower Health America Newsletter?
+Why should you invest your valuable time and energy to read this newsletter?
 I think it is an important question to ask.
 So, I will attempt to help you answer this question by asking you more questions!
-Are you are interested in making intentional changes in your life, improving your health and well-being and finding a greater sense of purpose, peace and happiness?
-If yes, take a chance, follow the blog and join me on this journey.
+Are you interested in making intentional changes in your life, and improving your health and well-being?
+Are you seeking a greater sense of purpose, peace and happiness in your life?
+If yes, take a chance, and join me on this journey of self-discovery.

 Who in the world doesn’t want to feel healthy, happy and whole?
 Since the beginning of time, human beings have been on a quest to find the secret to achieving perfect health and happiness, and history seems to link the two together like the fibers of a tightly woven rope.
 You can feel healthy and happy independently, but when you experience both, life seems to bring with it a sense of peace and wholeness.
 Centuries of research have influenced opinion and theory around how to find the ideal balance, but despite the effort, there is still no perfect answer.
 So, the search continues.

-The blog posts will invite you to pause and to consider new possibilities for yourself and I will start by asking you, could becoming more aware of what makes you feel healthy, happy and whole be a good place to start?
+My posts will invite you to pause, and consider new possibilities for yourself.
+I will start by asking you, “Could becoming more aware of what makes you feel healthy, happy and whole be a good place to start?”
 Our society teaches us to seek outside of ourselves for answers, satisfaction and fulfillment, which steers us in the wrong direction.
 What makes us feel healthy, happy and whole requires us to turn inward for direction and affirmation.
 Unfortunately, most of us have been ill-equipped and not encouraged to take this self-focused journey.
-My blog will invite you to dig deep, to ask yourself powerful questions, to pause often and to trust yourself.
+My posts will invite you to dig deep, to ask yourself powerful questions, to pause often and to trust yourself.
 You will be encouraged to search inside yourself for the answers you seek; and it is there that you will find them.
-It is an honor and privilege to share my life’s work with you and even if this is the only blog post you read, I hope you will at least consider pausing more because in these moments life slows down making it easier to notice the things that are truly important.
+It is an honor and privilege to share my life’s work with you and even if this is the only post you read, I hope you will at least consider pausing more, because in these moments life slows down making it easier to notice the things that are truly important.

-Your life’s experience, the people you spend time with along the way, your genetic wiring and many aspects of your life impact who you are today.
-So journeying backwards is a great way to put your life into perspective…. so I share my story.
+Life’s experience, the people you spend time with along the way, and your genetic wiring impact who you are today.
+So journeying backwards is a great way to put your life into perspective… so I share my story.

-A few career highlights, I have worked in the health industry for over 25 years and have 15 + years of experience in corporate wellness and population health and organizational change management.
-I have been fortunate to help organizations institutionalize intervention strategies focused on improving well-being, engagement, and human performance.
+A few career highlights: I have worked in the health industry for over 25 years and have 15 + years of experience in corporate wellness, and population health management and organizational change.
+I have been fortunate to help individuals, teams and organizations institutionalize intervention strategies focused on improving well-being, engagement, and human performance.
 I have launched 2 health advocacy companies and have held executive positions at two health management organizations.
 I was part of the launch team for Elegant Bride Magazine and the NFL Carolina Panthers, and I worked in Manhattan for Vogue Magazine during the era that inspired the movie, The Devil Wears Prada.
 I am a three-time National Sport-aerobics Champion, and I have facilitated over 10,000 hours in yoga, meditation, and mindfulness training.
 I was an ambassador on the first White House National Physical Fitness Day team, co-stared in a kickboxing video with boxing legend Sugar Ray Leonard and was an on-air host for News 14 promoting health and total well-being for over 5 years.
-I am an avid health advocate and I love public speaking and facilitating programs on readiness to change, holistic health, and overall well-being in the private, public and non-profit sector.
+I have been fortunate to do health advocacy work through public speaking and facilitation of well-being programs for many decades.

-So, what motivated me to dedicate my life to helping people thrive and what was the catalyst that inspired me to launch Empower Health America?
+So, what motivated me to dedicate my life to helping individuals, teams and organizations thrive, and what was the catalyst that inspired the launch of my business?

-I was fortunate to have some amazing people who showed me grace, gave me support, believed in me and helped me become the person I am today.
-I dedicate this blog to each of you.
-Thank you, Oran Perry, Jim Clark, Ben Derrick, Lynn Evans, Pam Hawthorne, Don Addison, Suzanne Bergen, my grandmother Faith who was my rock and my one of a kind mom Billie who has always challenged the status quo and loved life with childlike abandon.
-I dedicate the Dare to go Deeper reading to all of you and to anyone who needs to hear these words.
+I would not be doing what I am doing today without the love and support of these amazing people.
+Thank you, Oran Perry, Jim Clark, Ben Derrick, Lynn Evans, Pam Hawthorne, Don Addison, Suzanne Bergen, Adriane Reeves-Burke, my one and only sister, my Grandmother Faith, who was my rock and my one of a kind mom, Billie, who has always challenged the status quo and loved life with childlike abandon.
+She passes away Feb.
+4th 2019, but she will always be alive in my heart.
+If my mom could say one thing to you in this moment it would be, “Meet yourself and others with love and kindness”.
+I share the Dare to go Deeper reading with anyone who needs to hear these words.